Fire Curtain Systems

 Fire curtains can be installed so they sit flush with ceilings and edges, so it is visible only once deployed.

-Yes, they all must have battery-back up to ensure they continue to function if they lose mains power.
+Yes, it is essential that all fire curtain systems have battery-back up to ensure they continue to function if they lose mains power.

 Horizontal fire curtains, due to the direction of closure, require a secondary power source to ensure deployment.
 This secondary power source is a rechargeable, 30-minute, battery backup, so you have peace of mind that no matter what the situation, your space will be protected.
 This curtain cannot utilise a gravitational fail-safe due to the direction of closure.